Techtonica/curriculum/mongo-db/mongo-db.md

 - Relational Databases

 ### Motivation
-Not all data can be (or should be) stored in a relational way.
+Not all data can be or should be stored in a relational way.
 In those cases, it is more efficient to use a NoSQL database.
 MongoDB is one of the most popular NoSQL databases.
 MongoDB stores data in JSON-like "documents," which is familiar to folks who use JavaScript.

 ### Objective
-**Students will be able to**
+**Apprentices will be able to**
 - Set up MongoDB on their laptops
 - Create databases and collections in MongoDB
 - Add, query, and update documents